tokio-rs/website/content/docs/futures/spawning.md

 passing.
 To do this, a dedicated task is spawned to manage the resource and other tasks interact with the resource by sending messages.

-This pattern is very similar to to the previous example, but this time the tasks want to receive a message back once the operation is complete.
+This pattern is very similar to the previous example, but this time the tasks want to receive a message back once the operation is complete.
 To implement this, both `mpsc` and `oneshot` channels are used.

 The example coordinates access to a [transport] over a ping / pong protocol.
 Pings are sent into the transport and pongs are received.